silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 Frictionless AI Developer Experience: This requirement focuses on the simplified access to GPU resources for interactive AI development.
 It highlights the need for a comprehensive, integrated set of tools and services covering the entire AI development lifecycle (data preparation, experimentation, model training, validation, deployment, monitoring) to bootstrap development and automate common tasks.
 Generated value: Reduces time-to-market for AI use cases by providing ready-to-use, efficient tools and workflows.

-Data Accessibility & Management: The SiloGen Enterprise AI stack should provide secure and efficient mechanisms for tenants to integrate, manage, access, and process their data within their isolated environments, supporting diverse AI data needs.
+Data Accessibility & Management: AMD Enterprise AI stack should provide secure and efficient mechanisms for tenants to integrate, manage, access, and process their data within their isolated environments, supporting diverse AI data needs.
 Generated value: Enables AI development by ensuring data, the fuel for AI, is readily and securely available within the platform workflow.

-Platform Portability: According to business and infrastructure stakeholders the SiloGen AI platform should be deployed, migrated, and operated across diverse infrastructure environments (e.g., different clouds, on-premises data centers, hybrid setups) with minimal friction.
+Platform Portability: According to business and infrastructure stakeholders AMD Enterprise AI Suite should be deployed, migrated, and operated across diverse infrastructure environments (e.g., different clouds, on-premises data centers, hybrid setups) with minimal friction.
 Generated value: Provides strategic flexibility for the platform operators and potentially tenants, avoiding infrastructure lock-in for the platform's deployment.

 Modular Design (Pluggability): Architect the platform using loosely coupled, well-defined components ("pluggable") with standardized interfaces, allowing individual parts (e.g., scheduler, storage backend, ML framework support) to be updated, replaced, or extended independently and in accordance to individual customers (tenants) needs Generated value: Facilitates easier upgrades, integration of new technologies, enhances maintainability, and reduces systemic dependencies.
 Key to adaptability.
 This principle is also key for the future-proofness of the platform since outdated can be easily redeployed.